ntu-cam-clic/Social_Decision_Making_Tasks/README.md

 You can use a subset of the tasks and tailor them to your own needs.
 You can also create your own tasks from scratch by using our tasks as a template.

 * **Changing task images**
+After you have imported the .qsf file to your Qualtrics account and created a project, you can view the survey header:

 * **Changing payoffs of participants' reponses**